UP-RS-ESP/mfdrouting/README.md

 ## Bugs

+The in-build sink-filling routine is not able to handle NaN values or negative elevations.

 In case you receive a segmentation fault it is likely that the cause is a stack overflow.
 Please try running your Python scripts in a shell with an unlimited stack size.
 On Linux run